exonum/exonum-launcher/README.md

       val_b: 345
 ```

+**Important:** if you have more than one validator in the network, be sure to insert data for **all** validators
+to the config file.

+Deploy&init process requires requests to be sent to each validator, so don't expect that transaction broadcast
+mechanism will work here.

+## Plugins

-Also you can define custom runtimes and plugins in the config (so you won't have to provide them from command line):
+You can define custom runtimes and plugins in the config (so you won't have to provide them from command line):

 ```yaml
 runtimes: